-- 4.1.4 In certain circumstances, work may be undertaken outside of the normal construction working hours in order to maintain the construction programme or address particular logistical, construction or environmental constraints. - For example, it is possible that certain construction activities may be required that 4.1.5 cannot be interrupted, such as a continuous concrete pour.
+- 4.1.4 In certain circumstances, work may be undertaken outside of the normal construction working hours in order to maintain the construction programme or address particular logistical, construction or environmental constraints. - 4.1.5 For example, it is possible that certain construction activities may be required that cannot be interrupted, such as a continuous concrete pour.
 Up to 10 days of 24-hour construction working (not necessarily consecutive) per phase for such continuous activities has been assumed as a maximum for assessment in this ES. - 4.1.6 Non-noisy activities such as fit-out within buildings may be undertaken outside the normal working hours where these would not cause disturbance off-site. - 4.1.7 Abnormal loads, construction plant delivery, or works affecting the railway may also be undertaken outside normal working hours. - 4.1.8 Activities outside of the normal working hours will be agreed with the Thurrock Council Environmental Health Officer (EHO) in consultation with relevant stakeholders (e.g. third-party asset owner) as required.

-Good Housekeeping 4.2
+4.2 Good Housekeeping

 - 4.2.1 A good housekeeping policy will be applied to the construction areas at all times.
-As far as reasonably practicable the following principles will be applied: - All working areas will be kept in a clean and tidy condition; - Adequate welfare facilities will be provided for construction staff; - working areas or adjacent to neighbouring land; - Wheel washing facilities will be cleaned frequently; - Open fires will be prohibited at all times; - will comply with the requirements of the local fire authority; - and - daily basis.
+As far as reasonably practicable the following principles will be applied: - All working areas will be kept in a clean and tidy condition; - Adequate welfare facilities will be provided for construction staff; - Smoking areas at site offices/compounds or work sites will be equipped with containers for smoking wastes - these will not be located at the boundary of working areas or adjacent to neighbouring land; - Wheel washing facilities will be cleaned frequently; - Open fires will be prohibited at all times; - All necessary measures will be taken to minimise the risk of fire and the contractor will comply with the requirements of the local fire authority; - Waste from the construction areas will be stored securely to prevent wind blow; and - Waste (particularly food waste) will be removed from the welfare facilities on a daily basis.

-Site Induction 4.3
+4.3 Site Induction

-- The construction of the proposed development will require all personnel working on 4.3.1 site to have a site induction that includes an environmental protection and good practice component.
+- 4.3.1 The construction of the proposed development will require all personnel working on site to have a site induction that includes an environmental protection and good practice component.
 Prior to commencing work on site, personnel will have attended the site induction. - 4.3.2 Site inductions will include reference to compliance with relevant planning / licence conditions, environmental requirements; environmental management structure and contacts; site specific environmental sensitivities; waste management arrangements; water and wastewater management; hazardous material management; fuel, oil and chemical management; spill contingency and environmental emergency response; reporting of incidents and complaints.
 More specific information will be provided to staff according to their role.

-Construction Working Areas and Laydown 4.4
+4.4 Construction Working Areas and Laydown

-The main construction working and laydown areas will be contained within the main 4.4.1 development site.
+4.4.1 The main construction working and laydown areas will be contained within the main development site.